fengyunzaidushi/awesome-github-repos/data.md

 *   [gradio-app/gradio](https://github.com/gradio-app/gradio) - Build and share delightful machine learning apps, all in Python. 🌟 Star to support our work!

-*   [daugaard47/ChatGPT\_Conversations\_To\_Markdown](https://github.com/daugaard47/ChatGPT_Conversations_To_Markdown) - ChatGPT Conversations to Markdown is a Python script that converts your exported ChatGPT conversations into readable and well-formatted Markdown files.

 *   [openai/shap-e](https://github.com/openai/shap-e) - Generate 3D objects conditioned on text or images

 *   [mosaicml/llm-foundry](https://github.com/mosaicml/llm-foundry) - LLM training code for Databricks foundation models